CzompiSoftware/Goulash/docs/installation/aws.md

-# Run BaGet on AWS
+# Run Goulash on AWS

 !!! warning
     This page is a work in progress!

-Use Amazon Web Services to scale BaGet.
+Use Amazon Web Services to scale Goulash.
 You can store metadata on [Amazon RDS](https://aws.amazon.com/rds/postgresql/) and upload packages to [Amazon S3](https://aws.amazon.com/s3/).

-## Configure BaGet
+## Configure Goulash

-You can modify BaGet's configurations by editing the `appsettings.json` file.
-For the full list of configurations, please refer to [BaGet's configuration](../configuration.md) guide.
+You can modify Goulash's configurations by editing the `appsettings.json` file.
+For the full list of configurations, please refer to [Goulash's configuration](../configuration.md) guide.

 ### Amazon S3